benetech/martus.martus-build/BuildFiles/Documents/README.txt

   see the fix.

-E. Changes from version 3.2 to version 3.3
+F. Changes from version 3.2 to version 3.3

 - Added the ability to 'batch' seal multiple drafts at once.
 To do this, go to Edit > Seal bulletin(s).